 The Franklin Square-Elmont Herald editorial isn't online, but here's their endorsement:

-Johnson for 7th Senate District
+Johnson for 7th Senate District4 days until Election Day!

 The special election for the 7th Senate District, which includes Franklin Square and Elmont, will determine whether the Republicans maintain their five-seat state Senate majority.